-5 Ways to Increase Christmas Sales for Your Small Business
+5 Ways to Increase Christmas Sales for Retail Stores

-Children may dream of sugarplums, but for retailers there’s only one vision that matters during the Christmas season; the sales graph.
-And as the Christmas holiday season is make or break time for many small businesses, the overwhelming question is how to get more Christmas sales and make that graph climb as steeply as possible.
+Children may dream of sugarplums, but for retailers, there’s only one vision that matters during the Christmas season: the sales graph.
+And as the Christmas holiday season is make-or-break time for many retail stores, the overwhelming question is how to get more Christmas sales and make that graph climb as steeply as possible.

-But before you dismiss this idea out-of-hand, consider this: pretty well every retailer of every size has some kind of Christmas season sale—because they work.
+Sound obvious?
+Before you dismiss this idea out of hand, consider this: pretty much every retail store of every size has some kind of Christmas season sale—because they work.

 Now consider this: what if you didn't just have a sale but had one of the sales that just about everyone wanted to attend?

 How?
 Keep these tips in mind:

 - Offer one big bargain a day.
 Offering big discounts (30% or more) on one well-known item each day to bring Christmas shoppers in can work for you if you have well-known brand merchandise or particular items that people are looking for.

 - Make it a discount, not a thing.
 In a flier recently, a retailer offered a free pair of socks to anyone spending over $20 in their store over their three-day pre-Christmas sale.
 But what if you feel you have enough socks or that socks just aren't very Christmassy?
 They've lost you.
 On the other hand, everyone can appreciate a discount.

 - Make sure your discount is worthwhile.
 Shoppers are used to being spoiled.
 So puny little 5, 10 or even 20% discounts aren't going to cut it unless you do something like a 20% off storewide sale.
 On individual items, the higher the discount, the better.
 Shoppers will compare.